 The result?
 Community has become more important than ever – and cannabis brands are running with it.

 The shift towards community during the pandemic translated across all areas of our lives.
-From company culture efforts like virtual happy hours to larger business investments in areas like social media marketing, community came above all.
+Efforts like virtual happy hours to larger company investments in areas like social media marketing, community came above all.

 Buyers are leaning into brands and engaging with them on social media in a way that is transforming the landscape of digital marketing.
-The birth of platforms like TikTok and Clubhouse is also making it more possible for businesses to get right in front of their customers with a newfound sense of transparency – and the people are here for it.
+TikTok and Clubhouse are also enabling businesses to get right in front of their customers with a newfound sense of transparency – and the people are here for it.

 For businesses, this looks like:

 - High-value content marketing efforts: blogs, email, social media